This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my full

 Pulse 10-15 times, scraping the sides as needed.
 Add chickpeas and pulse approximately 7-10 more times until desired consistency is reached, again scraping the sides as needed.

-Transfer mixture to a bowl and stir in your favorite vegan mayonnaise plus salt and pepper.
+Transfer mixture to a bowl and stir in your favorite vegan mayonnaise plus salt and pepper to taste.